aiforged/docs/docs/services/scrapers/onedrive-scraping.md

 The OneDrive Scraper in AIForged connects to a specified OneDrive folder via Microsoft Graph and imports new or updated files into your agent on a schedule.
 This enables a simple “drop folder” intake pattern for documents that need to flow into downstream services (OCR, Document Intelligence, rules, exports, etc.).

-{% hint style="info" %}
+!!! info
     Use OneDrive Scraper to create a secure, hands-off intake pipeline: team members (or partners) drop files into a shared OneDrive folder, and AIForged automatically ingests them for processing.
-{% endhint %}

 ***